dmachard/coredns-gslb/README.md

 * `max_stagger_start`: The maximum staggered delay for starting health checks (default: "120s").
 * `resolution_idle_timeout`: The duration to wait before idle resolution times out (default: "3600s").
 * `batch_size_start`: The number of backends to process simultaneously during startup (default: 100).
+* `location_db`: Path to a YAML file mapping subnets to locations for GeoIP-based backend selection.
+Required for `geoip` mode.
+* `use_edns_csubnet`: If set, the plugin will use the EDNS Client Subnet (ECS) option to determine the real client IP for GeoIP and logging.
+Recommended for deployments behind DNS forwarders or public resolvers.

 ## Examples